Women in Finance

 - A target of 50:50 female:male split for job applications by May 2021

-- Deliver continuous outputs from Danske Women’s Network – an internal working group to deliver a better understanding of quality, enhance women’s professional growth and affirm Danske’s commitment to diversity via external activities and partnerships.
+- Deliver continuous outputs from Danske Gender Diversity Network – an internal working group to deliver a better understanding of quality, enhance women’s professional growth and affirm Danske’s commitment to diversity via external activities and partnerships.

 - Ensure a percentage of Danske Bank UK’s Executive Committees’ performance scorecards are linked to the achievement of the above targets.

-In line with the charter’s commitments, Vicky Davies, Managing Director MD of Strategy & Corporate Development at Danske Bank UK and Caroline van der Feltz HR Director, Danske Bank UK are accountable for Gender Diversity.
+In line with the charter’s commitments, Vicky Davies, CEO Danske Bank UK, Shaun McAnee Managing Director of Corporate and Business Banking, and Caroline van der Feltz HR Director, Danske Bank UK are accountable for Gender Diversity.

 When we signed up to the Charter in May 2018, we had 43% female representation at senior management level (Grade 7+).
 We are proud to say that we achieved 50% of Women in Senior Roles (Grade 7 +) in August 2020 and therefore we have transitioned into a ‘maintenance’ phase of this target whereby we will maintain this within tolerance.